FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/shuffleboard.md

 	The code you typed in **robotInit** should be this

 	'''java
-	m_telemetry = new Telemetry(); //This must be intialized after all other robot subsystems
+	m_telemetry = new Telemetry(); //This must be initialized after all other robot subsystems
 	   '''

 	The code you typed in **disabledPeriodic, autonomousPeriodic**, and **teleopPeriodic** should be this